PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:22:36
+Last updated: 2024-04-02 17:23:10
-Random Quote: Nature is a mutable cloud which is always and never the same. - Ralph Waldo Emerson
+Random Quote: Yeah, we all shine on, like the moon, and the stars, and the sun. - John Lennon